psfblair/websharper-sqlprovider/README.md

 `/Applications/Xamarin Studio.app/Contents/Resources/lib/monodevelop/bin` directory.

 The following alternative approaches didn't work:

 1. In Xamarin Studio, setting the location of the dlls in `Preferences -> Build -> Assembly Folders (Custom folders where Xamarin should look for assemblies and packages)`

-2. Using the gacutil to put the assemblies into the GAC
+2. Using the `gacutil` to put the assemblies into the GAC

 3. Placing the `<loadFromRemoteSources>` element in the config files of the IDE (`XamarinStudio.exe.config`) in `Xamarin Studio.app/Contents/Resources/lib/monodevelop/bin/XamarinStudio.exe.config`

-4. Calling `System.Reflection.Assembly.UnsafeLoadFrom` in the code before the type provider is invoked.
+4. Calling `System.Reflection.Assembly.UnsafeLoadFrom` in the code before the type provider is invoked

 Note also that for working with the type provider, the project references must include `System` and `System.Data`.